cs4241-19a/fp/README.md

 ## Technologies Used
 For the server side of the project, we used the following technologies:
-- **lowdb**: used to maintain users information including username and password, user scores of every game scoring more than 0 points and a user high score, updated every time the user achieves a new highschore.
+- **lowdb** used to maintain users information including username and password, user scores of every game scoring more than 0 points and a user high score, updated every time the user achieves a new highschore.
-- **passport local**: for authentication
+- **passport local**  used for authentication
-- **express**: used for the server framework
+- **express** used for the server framework

 In the front-end side, we used the following resources:
 - **Font**: https://fonts.google.com/specimen/Press+Start+2P?selection.family=Press+Start+2P